 This initial solution is a low amplitude oscillating function with a period of 0.2.
-As time proceeds, this initial solution grows in amplitude and develops (at steady state) into a step function that has a series of regions where the solution value is constant, alternating in value between 1 and -1, with sharp transition layers from one region to the next.
-(See [23], Figure 7, to see the evolution of the solution to this problem over the time period, $t \in [0, 8]$ .)
+As time proceeds, this initial solution grows in amplitude and develops (at steady state) into a step function that has a series of regions where the solution value is approximately constant, alternating in value between 1 and -1, with sharp transition layers from one region to the next.
+See Figure 7.

 Our goal is to determine the time at which the numerical solution to the Cahn-Allen equation reaches steady state (to within the tolerance with which the numerical solution is computed).
-We choose a tolerance of $10^{-8}$ .
+We choose a tolerance of 10^{-8} .

 We will define steady state to have been reached when the absolute value of the time derivative of the solution over the spatial domain has (effectively) reached a value of 0.
-This will be when the time derivative of the solution is as small as the tolerance with which the numerical solution has been computed.
+This will be when the absolute value of time derivative of the solution, over the spatial domain, is as small as the tolerance with which the numerical solution has been computed.